sol archer

 Full Article here: a memory of elephants

-A Memory of Elephants is one element of Fugitive Tone a long term ongoing research project working towards a film installation on the necropastoral: on colonial representational regimes, the re-presentation of images beautifying enslavement in national and private museums in Europe and Brasil, focussed on painting from Dutch Brazil through sonic and visual research.
+A Memory of Elephants is one element of Fugitive Tone, a long-term ongoing research project working towards a film installation on the necropastoral.
+On colonial representational regimes, the re-representation of images beautifying enslavement in national and private museums in Europe and Brasil, focussed on painting from the Dutch West Indies Company colony in Brazil through sonic, archival, intertextual, and visual research.

 It’s about the conjuring up of whiteness and the inertia of its conservation.